hendrik-scholz/resize-base64-promise/README.md

 ## Test

-1. Copy the index.js and the test folder with all its files to an HTTP server.
-2. Request the HTML file for the test case in the browser, e.g. http://localhost/resize-base64-promise/test/resizeBase64ImageFrom320x240ToMaxHeight120.html
+1. Run 'npm test' from the directory where the package.json is located.
+2. Open http://localhost:3000/ in your browser.
+3. Click on a link in the list of test cases and check the results of that test case.

 ## Example